lordmulder/DynamicAudioNormalizer/README.md

 **Example:**
 * ```DynamicAudioNormalizerCLI.exe -i "c:\my music\in_original.wav" -o "c:\my music\out_normalized.wav"```

-For a list of available options, please run <tt>DynamicAudioNormalizerCLI.exe --help</tt> or see the following chapter…
+For a list of available options, run <tt>DynamicAudioNormalizerCLI.exe -h</tt> or see the following chapter…

 Configuration <a name="chap_cfg"></a>